Zimori/prntsc-scraper/README.md

 5. **Saving:**
    - Images are saved in a subfolder named `img-YYYYMMDD-HHMMSS` under `images/`.
    - The script continues until the requested number of valid images are found.

+## Important Warnings

+- **prnt.sc can and will block your IP** if you scrape too quickly or too much.
+If you see repeated HTTP 403 errors, your IP is likely banned or rate-limited.
+Use a VPN, proxy, or wait before trying again.
+- **The site’s HTML may change.** If the scraper stops working, check the HTML of a prnt.sc page and update the image extraction logic.
+- **There is no guarantee this tool will always work.** Use responsibly and at your own risk.

 ## Extending the Scraper